Incentives and Legislation

 - Registration tax benefits

-No registration tax benefits available.
+No specific registration tax benefits are currently available for BEVs.

 - Ownership tax benefits